PranayKr/Smart-Meter-Data-Analytics/Household_Power_Consumption_Dataset_Exploratory_Analysis.md

    kilowatt values.
 2) Distribution of voltage data is strongly Gaussian.
 3) The distribution of active power appears to be bi-modal, meaning it looks like it has two mean groups of observations.
+# The distribution of active power consumption for the four full years of data using Histograms

+A single plot with 4 figures is created , one for each year between 2007 and 2010.
+# Inferences Drawn
+1) The distribution of active power consumption across those years looks very similar
+2) The distribution is bimodal with one peak around 0.3 KW and perhaps another around 1.3 KW.
+3) There is a long tail on the distribution to higher kilowatt values.
+4) It might open the door to notions of discretizing the data and separating it into peak1, peak 2 or long tail.
+5) These groups or clusters for usage on a day or hour may be helpful in developing a predictive model.
+6) It is possible that the identied groups may vary over the seasons of the year.
+# The distribution for active power for each month in year 2009

+12 plots are created , one for each month of 2009.
+# Inferences Drawn
+1) Generally the same data distribution is observed for each month.
+2) The axes for the plots appear to align (given the similar scales), and the peaks are shifted down in the warmer northern hemisphere months and shifted up for the colder months.
+3) A thicker or more prominent tail toward larger kilowatt values for the cooler months of December through to March is also observed.